Shun1124/BScACS-Major-Project/README.md

 Follow these steps to run the project:

 ### Step 1: Start the Application
 - Run the application to initialize monitoring.
-Set your preferences for alerts in teh UI.
+Set your preferences for alerts in the UI.

 ### Step 2: Alert Preferences(Optional)
 1. Enter your email and phone number in the GUI